-Residual analysis, PRESS statistics, detection and treatment of outliers, lack of fit of the of of regression model, test lack of fit, Problem autocorrelation heteroscedasticity.
+Residual analysis, PRESS statistics, detection and treatment of outliers, lack of fit of the lack regression model, test of of fit, Problem of autocorrelation and heteroscedasticity.
 Variance stabilizing transformations, transformations to linearize the model, Box-Cox methods, transformations on the repressors variables.
 Multicolinearity, sources of multicollinearity, effects of multicollinearity.
 Multicollinearity diagnostics: examination of correlation matrix, variance Inflation factors (VIF), Eigen system analysis of X'X. Methods of dealing with Multicollinearity: